sammies2/hello-world/README.md

 # hello-world
 This is the beginning of my developing story!
 May it be long and full of growth.
 Wish me luck....
+Sam here again..a bit more about myself I am a mommy to 2 beautiful babies a boy and a girl.
+Sebastian is almost 2 and a half and baby Monse will turn 1 on October.
+So exciting to see the world through their eyes.
+With them my world is complete.
+They are my strength and daily motivation.